XAI4GEO/Deepforest_Trials/siamese_network/readme.md

 siamese_with_data_augmentation.py: python file for running siamese network with data augmentation, where each image is compared with every other image available in the dataset

-optimized_*: The optimized files after hyperparameter tuning
+optimized_experiment: The optimized files after hyperparameter tuning (*note that this is currently without data-augmentation)